iotaledger/tiab/README.md

--c / --cluster            cluster definition in YAML format -o / --output             output file for node information in YAML format -k / --kubeconfig         Path of the kubectl config file to access the K8S cluster -d / --debug              print debug information
+-c / --cluster            cluster definition in YAML format -o / --output             output file for node information in YAML format -k / --kubeconfig         Path of the kubectl config file to access the K8S cluster -n / --namespace          Kubernetes namespace you want to deploy the cluster to -d / --debug              print debug information
 ```